MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/the-edit-may-make-the-object-module-incompatible-with-the-previously-specified-c.md

 # The edit may make the object module incompatible with the previously specified compatible ActiveX component

-If a Compatible ActiveX component already exists as a previously distributed [executable file](../../Glossary/vbe-glossary.md#executable-file) or[dynamic-link library (DLL)](../../Glossary/vbe-glossary.md#dynamic-link-library-dll), you must be careful not to change its interface.
+If a Compatible ActiveX component already exists as a previously distributed [executable file](../../Glossary/vbe-glossary.md#executable-file) or [dynamic-link library (DLL)](../../Glossary/vbe-glossary.md#dynamic-link-library-dll), you must be careful not to change its interface.
 This warning has the following cause and solution: